radrow/ddtrace/EVALUATION.md

 The plots produced for Figure 15 by our benchmarking script may be slightly different w.r.t. the paper, but the overall trends should be the same:

-- In *Figures 15a, 15b and 15c*, the orange line should show values greater than blue and green lines, while red line should be above the orange line.
+- In *Figures 15a, 15b and 15c*, the orange line should show values greater or equal to blue and green lines, while red line should be above the orange line.
 - In *Figures 15a and 15b*, the blue line should present roughly the same values as the green line.
 - In *Figure 15b*, the blue and green lines should be close to zero.